Discrimination in the United States: Discrimination based on sexual orientation

 Another type of discrimination is that against lesbian, gay, bisexual, transgender, and queer (LGBTQ+) individuals.
 For personal reasons such as religious beliefs, employers sometimes choose to not hire LGBTQ+ people.
 Late in 1979, a new religious revival among conservative Evangelical Protestants and Roman Catholics ushered in the Republican coalition politically aligned with the Christian right that would reign in the United States between the years 1970s and 1980s, becoming another obstacle for the progress of the LGBTQ+ rights movement.
 During the HIV/AIDS epidemic of the 1980s, LGBTQ+ communities were further stigmatized as they became the focus of mass hysteria, suffered isolation and marginalization, and were targeted with extreme acts of violence.

 LGBTQ+ people and their rights have been discriminated against for various reasons; for example, one topic of controversy related to LGBTQ+ people is same-sex marriage, which was legalized in all the fifty states in June 2015 following the Supreme Court case Obergefell v.
 Hodges.
 On 15 June 2020, the Supreme Court ruled in Bostock v.
-Clayton County, Georgia and two other cases, that workplace discrimination based on sexual orientation or gender identity is covered by Title VII of the Civil Rights Act of 1964.
+Clayton County and two other cases, that workplace discrimination based on sexual orientation or gender identity is covered by Title VII of the Civil Rights Act of 1964.

+Changes in Diversity and Equity Policies

+Revocation of Diversity, Equity, and Inclusion (DEI) Initiatives: In January 2025, President Donald Trump signed an executive order canceling DEI programs within the federal government.
+This decision includes eliminating DEI-related positions in federal agencies within 60 days.

+Discrimination in the Education System

+Ban on Racial Quotas in University Admissions: In June 2023, the U.S. Supreme Court ruled that considering race as a factor in university admissions is unconstitutional.
+This decision could lead to the end of affirmative action policies that had been in place at many American universities for 50 years.

+Global Concerns About Racial Discrimination

+Increasing Concerns About Racial Discrimination in the U.S.:

+A study by the Pew Research Center found that an average of 89% of individuals across 16 non-U.S. countries described racial and ethnic discrimination in the United States as a "somewhat" or "very serious" problem.